The interplay between domain specialization and model size: Introduction

-The main contribution of this work lies in providing insights into continual pre-training with domain-specific data.
-We explore the interplay between domain specialization and model size, demonstrating that, as models grow larger, the compute-effectiveness gap between specialized and general training widens in the target domain.
-Additionally, our ablation studies show results that support the use of a topic neural classifier for domain specialization, as specialized models outperform general models, achieving higher performance in our target domain.
+The main contribution of this work lies in providing insights into continued pretraining with domain-specific data.
+We explore the interplay between domain specialization and model size, demonstrating that specialized models outperform general models in their target domain, with increasing sample-efficiency.
+Furthermore, specialized models exhibit reduced forgetting of previously learned knowledge, benefiting from this increased sample-efficiency as model size increases.